Thirteen-Moons/SillyTavern-ChatHistory-Search/README_EN.md

 - **Added**: Exclude keyword logic
 - **UI changes**: Added an exclude keyword input box, changed some button dashed borders to solid.
 - **Performance optimisation**: Reduced the number of event listeners by using event delegation, so there is only one click listener even with a large number of search results, lowering memory usage and optimising performance.

+### v1.6.1
+Fixed the issue where the UI and instructional text did not display well in light theme.
 <br>

 ---